avalon649/cheat-sheets/apps/teleport/teleport-configuration.md

 # Teleport Configuration

 In order to avoid breaking existing configurations, Teleport's configuration is versioned.
-The newer configuration version is v3.
-If a version is not specified in the configuration file, v1 is assumed.
+The newer configuration version is `v3`.
+If a `version` is not specified in the configuration file, `v1` is assumed.

 ## Instance-wide settings